 Help is available 24x7 through our library Chat.
 Just click on HELP at the top of any library webpage to reach someone right away.
 You can also reach us by email or phone.
 You can also make an appointment with a Subject Specialist Librarian to get individual assistance with your research for papers and projects.

 Use re:Search to help get you started on your first research paper!
 The six lessons will introduce you to the library, help you choose a topic, find resources including books and articles, evaluate websites for quality and learn about plagiarism.

-The WRT Zone offers support for writing in many different ways, including generating ideas, revision, resumes, personal statement, etc. They offer face-to-face tutoring, in-class, workshops, online, and virtual meetings.
-For more information, visit the current writing zone website.
+Located on the 2nd floor of the UGL, the Writing Center at the WRT Zone offers support for writing in many different ways, including generating ideas, revision, resumes, personal statement, etc. They offer face-to-face tutoring, in-class, workshops, online, and virtual meetings.
+For more information, visit the Writing Center website.

 Use the Library's quick guides to help with citing in MLA or APA style.

 A great place to find suggestions for article databases, books, online journals, etc. to start your research are the Research Guides.
 There is a guide for each subject of study.
 Note that each guide has Subject Specialist Librarian you can contact with any further questions or to meet with him/her for a one-to-one research consultation.